internetErik/find-words/README.md

-## find-words
+# find-words

 Run this to search files in a directory (and sub-directories) with a list of words.
-It will respond with a which of those words were found in use and which were not in use.
+It will respond with a which of those words were found and what files they were found in (also if they weren't found).
 You can use this information for whatever you want.

+Who knows, maybe you don't know `grep` or just want something that can specifically do this with some convenient formatting without writing a script.

 I think of this as something to use with my <a href="https://github.com/internetErik/atomic-scss" target="_blank">atomic-scss</a> so I can find unused classes, however I wrote a different version of this to help someone answer the question, "is this static asset being used anywhere?"

+If you have any suggestions open an issue or make a pull request with the change.

 ## Use